Frequently Asked Questions

 – In the 1980s, French doctor Roger Mieusset used body temperature (37.7° C) by putting the testicles inside the body and retaining them with elastics (a so-called “nut-lifter underpants”).
 The temperature gap is small with the scrotum (34.4° C) when spermatogenesis is active.
 The warmth exposure is then longer and must exceed 15 hours per day to put it on hold.

-– Our SpermaPause® device has been developed to propose intermediate temperatures between both limit values, in order to obtain a convenient range in terms of duration, between 3 and 4 hours per day.
+– Our SpermaPause® device has been developed to propose intermediate temperatures between both limit values, in order to obtain a convenient range in terms of duration, 4 hours minimum per day.
 With SpermaPause®, you can adjust the warmth so you will always be in a comfortable and adequate temperature zone according to the seasons.

 What is a spermogram?